grauds/clematis.doc/docs/clematis-explained/components.md

 The goal is to keep the components reusable and keep the number of dependencies to other components at minimum:

 1. Common components are in the `components` directory, module or library, depending on the project.
 They encapsulate styles, tests and the code itself in the single directory.
-2. If a component is too specific and can't be used anythere else, it is placed to a nested directory within its parent's.
+2. If a component is too specific and can't be used anywhere else, it is placed to a nested directory within its parent's.

 ## Money Tracker